GSA/code-gov-front-end/config/site/examples/docs/privacy-policy.md

 Google Analytics is a third-party web measurement and customization technology as defined in OMB M-10-22 (PDF).

 Here is how it works: Google Analytics sets one or more cookies on your computer so that it can recognize your computer if you visit the Code.gov website in the future.
-These cookies doe not collect personally identifiable information.
+These cookies do not collect personally identifiable information.
 This is considered a Tier 2 usage, as defined in the OMB guidance.

 Google Analytics does not collect personally identifiable information through its cookies.
 The program does not track individuals and anonymizes the IP addresses of visitors.
 Common Questions about DAP (FAQ) provides more information about how IP addresses are anonymized.
 According to GSA’s Common Questions About DAP, “none of the federal government data tracked as part of the Data Analytics Program will be shared with or available to Google’s corporate advertising partners.”